starius/ScPrime/modules/renter/README.md

 publink.

 **Outbound Complexities**
- - callUploadStreamFromReader is used to upload new data to the Sia network when creating pubfiles.
+ - callUploadStreamFromReader is used to upload new data to the ScPrime network when creating pubfiles.
 This call appears three times in [pubfile.go](./pubfile.go)